laij84/typescript-react-course/lesson_0/README.md

 ### Enums

-Enums can be used to define a fixed set of types that can be selected from.
-You can use the dot notation like with objects to specify which type you want.
+Enums can be used to define a set of constants.
+This is similar to union types (which will be discussed later), but there are some key differences.

 ```ts
 enum Cat {